devinkr/js-dom/readme.md

 ```

-Let's look at the structure of [a page](https://github.com/ga-wdi-exercises/js-dom-quotes/blob/master/index.html)

 ## The Document Object (5 min)

 Each web page loaded in the browser has its own `document` object.
 The `document` interface serves as an entry point to the web page's content.
 The document is an example of a *host object*--that is, an object provided to Javascript by the browser environment.